-School Psychologist: Dr. Beth Fowler is the Staff Psychologist.
+School Psychologist: Dr. Beth Fowler is the EHS Staff Psychologist.
 She is available to see students, parents, and staff for consultation and brief counseling.
-Appointments can be made by calling 713-795-5354 or by email at email@example.com.
-Her office is located in the Chapel behind the altar and can be accessed through the Transept.
-This service is provided free for EHS families and staff.
+For appointments, call 713-824-2113 or email@example.com.
+Her office is co-located in the school clinic in the Chapel, behind the altar wall, and can be accessed through the Transept.
+Dr. Fowler's services are provided free for EHS families and staff.
 On occasion, EHS will recommend that a student see Dr. Fowler.
 If you do not want your child to be seen by Dr. Fowler, please notify her at the contact information listed above.

 Academic Assistance: The Academic Assistance Program (AAP) provides support, as determined by the School, for students who need help with academic skills.
 From general difficulty with motivation or organization, to specifically diagnosed learning disabilities, AAP can step in to help students get back on track, offer skill training, mentoring, monitoring, and/or arrange for special accommodations in testing and in the classroom.
-Contact Jenny Cantrell (email@example.com), Director of Academic Assistance 713-512-3677.
+Based upon educational testing documentation, students may request the services of one of two approved language learning specialists during the school day.
+Contact Ms. Jenny Cantrell (firstname.lastname@example.org), Director of Academic Assistance 713-512-3677.

-Choices Counselor: Choices Counselor: Sam Scharff, LPC-Intern, LCDC, is the Choices Counselor at EHS.
-Choices is a partnership between Episcopal High School and the Council on Recovery, where Ms. Scharff has been working as an adolescents, adult, and family therapist.
-Ms. Scharff is on campus full-time, and available to see students and parents for consultation and professional counseling.
-Appointments can be made by emailing her at firstname.lastname@example.org.
+Choices Counselor: Ms. Mary, Secrest , is the Choices Counselor at EHS.
+Choices is a partnership between Episcopal High School and the Council on Recovery.
+She is on campus full-time, and available to see students and parents for consultation and professional counseling.
+For appointments, contact her at email@example.com.
 This service is provided free of charge to all EHS students and their families.
-Her office is located in A148, which is in the hallway between Alkek Gym and the Underwood Theater.